 IndiGo endeavors to ensure seamless and hassle-free experience of their Customers & requests all Customers with special disability & reduced mobility to check the following pre-requisites for their embarkation and other Safety Assistance:-

-For safety reasons, children over the age of 2 (two) days and under the age of 2 (two) years, as on the date of travel of the onward and return journey (if any, under the same PNR), are considered ‘Infants’.In the event of a failure of a Customer to produce a valid proof of age for an Infant (which can also be by way of a digital copy of the document), the child shall be presumed not to be an Infant and full Tariff as applicable on the date of travel will be payable.
+For safety reasons, children over the age of 3 (three) days and under the age of 2 (two) years, as on the date of travel of the onward and return journey (if any, under the same PNR), are considered ‘Infants’.In the event of a failure of a Customer to produce a valid proof of age for an Infant (which can also be by way of a digital copy of the document), the child shall be presumed not to be an Infant and full Tariff as applicable on the date of travel will be payable.
 In such case, the Customer with the child shall be allowed to travel subject to availability of seats in the flight.

 No extra seats may be booked for Infants.
 Infants cannot travel in their own seat and must be seated in an adult’s lap.